hipresario/mock-news/galaxy-news/README.md

 - The problem is to handle large incoming news and limit memory usage and also control the display items
 - I am familiar with React, and it's simple to start, build and deploy.
-- I would like to improve the data structures used if given more time, mostly in filter conditions and
+- I would like to improve the data structures used if given more time, mostly in filter conditions,
-- also will provide a full view router of all news since client connected query by time, filter etc.
+- write unit tests and also will provide a full view router of all news since client connected query by time, filter etc.